Awear0/Stimulus/README.md

 ### Copy and move semantics

-The `receiver` class has default copy/move constructor/assignment operator.
-Those methods are empty, and are just here to allow default copy/move operation on `receiver` inheriting classes.
+The `basic_receiver` class has default copy/move constructor/assignment operator.
+Those methods are empty, and are just here to allow default copy/move operation on `basic_receiver` inheriting classes.
 If a guard is destroyed after being copied/moved from, all the connections it's guarding will be invalid.
 A copy of a guard won't guard anything by default.

 ## Signal transformation